 Conventional Loans.
 If you’re willing to wait for four years, you may qualify for a conventional loan.
 Four years is Fannie Mae’s minimum waiting period, and most other lenders follow Fannie Mae’s guidelines.

-Most loans have minimum waiting period before you can borrow again.
-Nonetheless, there are still steps you can take to make the most of your waiting period.
+Most loans have a minimum waiting period before you can borrow again after bankruptcy.
+You can take steps to make the most of your waiting period.
 This can put you in the best position possible when the wait is over.

 Build Up Your Savings: Down Payments and Mortgage Insurance

 Building up your savings is always a good first step.
 It will give you more flexibility later on whether you decide to buy a house or not.
-If you do, you’ll need the down payment.
+If you do buy a house, you’ll need a down payment.

-When it comes to buying a house: the more you put down, the better off you’ll be.
-Paying more up front can help you decrease your monthly mortgage payments and decrease the lender’s risk when you borrow.
+The more you put down, the better off you’ll be.
+Paying more upfront can help you decrease your monthly mortgage payments and decrease the lender’s risk when you borrow.

-As a side note, if you have already begun saving for a down payment, filing bankruptcy may still be an option.
-Many states have generous wild card exemptions which protect savings accounts and other nonexempt assets.
+As a side note, if you’ve already begun saving for a down payment, filing bankruptcy may still be an option.
+Many states have a wild card exemption which protects savings accounts and other non-exempt assets.
 If that’s not the case in your state, you might want to talk to an attorney about how to protect your plans to buy a home.

-Use the months between discharge and loan application to track your money and practice using a budget.
-Act as if you are already making your mortgage payment, and put away a little money each month for unexpected expenses.
-Using these few months to get in the swing of things so that you can transition to your new home and lifestyle smoothly.
+Use the months between your bankruptcy discharge and applying for a home loan to track your money and practice using a budget.
+Act as if you’re already making your mortgage payment, and put away a little money each month for unexpected expenses.
+Use these few months to get in the swing of things so that you can transition to your new home and lifestyle smoothly.